This post contains spoilers referencing the first season of Ozark.

 An unfair (but obvious) comparison to Jason Bateman’s portrayal of Marty Byrd is Bryan Cranston’s performance as Walter White in Breaking Bad.
 Both portray characters that are initially milquetoast but whose predicaments put them in perpetual danger.
 Throughout Breaking Bad Cranston delivers captivating performances that dominate a scene and leave no doubt as to who is the main character of the story.

 Throughout Ozark the primary actor always appears to be waiting for someone else to take over.
 This aspect of the series has a negative effect on the dramatic vibe of the show.
 Even during the moment when the preacher tells Marty “There’s gotta be a God, because there’s the devil.
-I think you’re the f-ing devil,” it does not feel believable because Beelzebub actually does not seem to be that terrifying.
+I think you’re the f-ing devil,” it is not believable because Beelzebub actually does not seem to be that terrifying.
 Compared to the multiple drug lords and other crooked figures in Ozark, Marty Byrd is an immoral guy who is not even close to being the worst person on the show.

 Ozark has a good premise.
 It has bad guys (Morales, Peter Mullan) a law enforcement nemesis (Jason Butler Harner), dark comic relief (Harris Yulin), and interesting supporting actors (Jordana Spiro, Julia Garner).
 What Ozark does not possess is a strong leading performance from its central character.
-This creates a constant hollow feeling from a show that otherwise has the potential to be a signature series for Netflix.
+This creates a constant hollow from a show that otherwise has the potential to be a signature series for Netflix.